hedyhli/starcli/README.md

 starcli --spoken-language zh
 ```

 The above command lists down repos written in Chinese.
 A full list of language codes is available [here](./starcli/spoken-languages.json)

+Note that (like `--date-range`) options like `--topics`, `--last-updated`, `--date-created` won't take effect
+because `-D` uses a different search mechanism to find results.

 ### Specify the number (or range) of stars